 - Formulates conceptual design of aeronautical or aerospace products or systems to meet customer requirements or conform to environmental regulations.

-- Plans or coordinates activities concerned with investigating and resolving customers' reports of technical problems with aircraft or aerospace vehicles.
+- Plans or coordinates investigation and resolution of customers' reports of technical problems with aircraft or aerospace vehicles.

 - Writes technical reports or other documentation, such as handbooks or bulletins, for use by engineering staff, management, or customers.